goutham-sdet/java-sdet-practice/README.md

 **Goutham T**

-Test Engineer with 3 years of experience in Manual Testing at LG Soft India, currently transitioning into an SDET role by building hands-on automation projects and continuously improving software engineering skills.
+Test Engineer with 3 years of experience in Manual + Automation Testing at LG Soft India, continuosly transitioning into an SDET role by building hands-on automation projects and continuously improving software engineering skills.

 LinkedIn:
 https://www.linkedin.com/in/goutham-t-5a20ba279